Rise-Vision/rise-page/README.md

 # Rise Page Web Component

 ## Introduction
-`rise-page` is a web component that controls the playback of its child playlists.
+`rise-page` is a Polymer Web Component that works with [Rise Vision](https://www.risevision.com/), the digital signage management application for [Web Designers](http://risevision.com/web-designers).
+It controls the playback of its nested playlists, and surfaces methods for returning details about the Display.

 Playlist items that have the same duration and are located in the same position within a playlist as another playlist item within a separate playlist, will have their playback synchronized.

 Consider the following HTML snippet:
 ```